 Hakkasan is a demand-based club.
 That means that table pricing is subject to change.
 So even if you make a reservation, your location isn’t guaranteed until you arrive.
 And depending on how many reservations the club has, the cost may increase at the door.

-Vegas Primer Tip: It’s vital to come at club opening for the best chance of getting the table section you want.
+Vegas Primer Tip: It’s vital to come near the club’s opening for the best chance of getting the table section you want.
 Otherwise, you may pay more at the door, depending on demand.
-If you want your table section and minimum spend guaranteed, you can pay in advance – either a 50% deposit or the full amount.
+If you want your table section and minimum spend guaranteed, you can pay in advance.
+Hakkasan accepts a 50% deposit, or the total amount (not including the gratuity).
 In all cases, though, the money isn’t refundable.
 And you’ll still need to arrive within the time the club specifies, or they’ll release your table for resale.

 Table Service Cost